On this page

 Template visibility and management

-When editing a template, Amplitude dipslays a blue banner at the top of the page indicating you're editing a template rather than a guide or survey.
-This visual cue helps prevent confusion during the editing process.
+When you edit a template, Amplitude displays a blue banner at the top of the page indicating that you're editing a template rather than a guide or survey.

 Building with templates